 We have a solution to stop the pain.
 Click here to let us help you.

 We highly recommend seeking professional help instead of self diagnosis to identify the issue and enable faster recovery.
 Our doctor may ask and conduct one or more of the following tests to determine whether you have carpal tunnel syndrome:

 History of symptoms.
-Our doctor will review the pattern of your symptoms.
-Carpal tunnel syndrome symptoms usually occur include while holding a phone or a newspaper, gripping a steering wheel, or waking up during the night.
+Our Specialist will review the pattern of your symptoms.
+Symptoms to carpal tunnel syndrome usually occur include while holding a phone or a newspaper, gripping a steering wheel, or waking up during the night.